ripudamank2/OpenLANE-Sky130-Physical-Design-Workshop/README.md

-   **In the below picture you can see the how we can analyse the layout through spcie tool**
+   **In the below picture you can see the how we can analyse the layout through spice tool**

    ![FIG:15](https://github.com/ripudamank2/OpenLANE-Sky130-Physical-Design-Workshop/blob/main/layout_2_spice.JPG)
    ![FIG:16](https://github.com/ripudamank2/OpenLANE-Sky130-Physical-Design-Workshop/blob/main/simfile.png)